ronwellman/geco/git/lab.md

 Commit the file: `git commit -m 'Create file FILENAME.'`

+> *WARNING*: The Windows platform needs double quotes around the message.

 Check the status: `git status`

 > Students should see that there is nothing to commit because the file has been